Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Introduction

 Actuator faults can cause a decay in performance (e.g., impact on energy consumption of actuator) or even more devastating incidents \cite{tohidi2016fault}.
 This kind of safety concerns is often considered within the literature on so-called Fault Tolerant Control (FTC) \cite{blanke2006diagnosis, patton1997fault}, where the goal of switching is to bypass a failing actuator \cite{takahashi2012adaptive}, \cite{yang2015adaptive}. \cite{ouyang2017adaptive}.

-In time-triggered network control (TTNC) systems \cite{shaheen2007gateway, blind2013time}, where control must occur through communication channels whose availability varies according to a predetermined/ known a priori schedule, the goal of switching is to conform to the specifications of that protocol.
-As another specific application of switching systems, we can refer to the moving target defense (MTD) strategy in cyber-physical security of control systems.
+In TTP systems \cite{shaheen2007gateway, blind2013time}, where control must occur through communication channels whose availability varies according to a predetermined/ known a priori schedule, the goal of switching is to conform to the specifications of that protocol.

+As another specific application of switching systems, we can refer to the MTD strategy in cyber-physical security of control systems.
 MTD, which first appeared in the computer science literature \cite{cho2020toward} is a proactive strategy using which a system can hide its dynamics from a potential attacker by randomly switching between a different subset of actuators.
 This strategy seems practical considering that adversarial agents have limited resources and cannot compromise all the actuators simultaneously.
 In \cite{weerakkody2015detecting, weerakkody2016moving}, the authors apply MTD for identifying malicious attacks on sensors and actuators.
 Furthermore, in \cite{kanellopoulos2019moving} and \cite{griffioen2020moving} the authors show an effort to address this challenge for a system with known dynamics.